Shahpura State

 Maharaja Sri Umaid Singh II (1876–1955).

 The State of Shahpura or Princely State of Shahpura was a princely state in Shahpura, Bhilwara during the era of British India.
 Its relations with the British were managed by the Rajputana Agency.
 The last ruler of Shahpura signed the accession to join the Indian Union in 1949.

+Shahpura, as part of Ajmer, came to be held as a direct grant under the British – the previous ruler of Ajmer, Maharaja Daulat Rao Sindhia of Gwalior, having ceded Ajmer to the East India Company on 25 June 1818 as a result of the Third Anglo-Maratha War.
+The Raja Dhiraj – Shahpura's ruler – also held an estate under the Maharaja of Udaipur.

-The Haraoti-Tonk Agency, with headquarters at Deoli, dealt with the states of Tonk and Bundi, as well as with the estate of Shahpura.
+Up until 1869, Shahpura was under the supervision of the Commissioner of Ajmer, after which it was transferred to the Haraoti and Tonk Agency, which had its headquarters at Deoli and also dealt with the states of Tonk and Bundito.

 History

 In 1629 the Phulia estate jagir was given to a Sisodia prince called Sujan Singh by The Maharana of Mewar.

 Its rulers bore the title of "Raja" but were later bestowed with the title of "Raja Dhiraj" by the Maharana of Mewar.
 In 1908 the average revenue of the state was Rs.3,00,000.
 The Raja Dhiraj of Shahpura was entitled to a 9 gun salute.